wnqi-K/ar-app/README.md

 To access the Firebase console, you will need a user account.

-Every group member's university email has been granted access.
+Every group member's university email has been granted access (user level: owner).

-**If you are the project assesser wish to gain access to our Firebase console, please use the following test account (permitted to view):**
+**If you are the project assesser wish to gain access to our Firebase console, please use the following test account (user level: view):**

 acc: arrrrr.test@gmail.com

 pwd: arrrrr.test123

+### Android Studio

+1. When you have loaded this project in Android Studio, you will need to do a **project sync** for the IDE to work properly.
+Android Studio will prompt you to do this.

+2. To build and run our app, we require your emulator (or your Android phone) to satisfy the following minimum requirement:
+  - Android 4.2 (i.e. API level 17)
+  - Google play store supported and **updated (if it is outdated Firebase authentication cannot work properly)**

 ## Note to group members